What Is The Difference Between Injection Molding And Silicone Compression Molding?

 Silicone injection molding works by feeding the desired material into a heated barrel; where it is mixed and forced into a mold cavity where it cures and hardens into a specific shape.
 Molds are usually made from steel or aluminum and are often the most efficient way to mold silicone.

-The first stage of injection molding is to create the mold itself.
+The next stage of injection molding is to create the mold itself.
 Most molds are made from metal, usually aluminum or steel, and precision machined to match the features of the product they are to produce.

 Once the mold has been created by the mold-maker, the material for the part is fed into a heated barrel and mixed using a helical-shaped screw.
 Heating bands melt the material in the barrel and the molten metal or molten silicone material is then fed into the mold cavity where it cools and hardens, matching the shape of the mold.
 The cooling time can be reduced through the use of cooling lines that circulate water or oil from an external temperature controller.
 Mold tools are mounted on plate molds, which open once the material has solidified so that ejector pins can eject the part from the mold.